 Watch this video to see how to create a shortcut.

-Step 4: Turn on account recovery
+Step 4: Turn on the recovery methods available to you

 The power of Dashlane is its ability to access all your logins with one single, secure login.
 So, what happens if you forget that password?